Dangerous Inflatables

 Inflatables are, in essence, sewn together fabric filled with air to create a sort of playground structure.
 Does this sound dangerous?
 No, absolutely not.
 But just like anything else, this seemingly safe amusement attraction can turn dangerous and even deadly.
 At ACP Entertainment, we carry a wide variety of inflatables including bounce houses, obstacle courses, combos, slides and interactive inflatables.
 All of our inflatables we consider to be safe if used properly.
 Every inflatable has rules that need to be followed.
 When rules are broken is when people start to get hurt.
 But what inflatables are considered unsafe?

-*Before you read any further, please know that the items listed below that we consider dangerous is our opinion of over 10 years of being in the inflatable industry.
+*Before you read any further, please know that the items listed below that we consider dangerous is our opinion of over 16 years in the inflatable industry.
 If you disagree, that’s quite alright!*

 At ACP Entertainment, we will not carry traditional bungee runs, sumo suits or bubble balls because we have seen first hand or have heard about too many injuries surrounding thee 3 attractions.
 We refer to these attractions as the “Main 3.”
 There are other attractions here or there that we have opted not to carry or discontinue from our roster for safety reasons, but the main 3 are what we’d like to draw your attention to.
 While fun and hilarious to watch, the main 3 are dangerous and in some cases have been deadly.